MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Method

 \subsubsection{Rotation Decoder}

-The rotation decoder predicts per-frame, per-joint 6D rotations from the pose features, conditioned on the reference and rest-pose embeddings.
-It consists of $L$ decoder blocks, each containing: \begin{enumerate} \item \textbf{FiLM conditioning} on $\mathbf{E}^{\text{rest}}$, providing skeleton-specific modulation; \item \textbf{Per-joint temporal self-attention} (windowed with RoPE) for temporal coherence; \item \textbf{GL-GMHA spatial attention} (alternating local/global masking) for cross-joint reasoning; \item \textbf{Per-joint reference cross-attention}, where each joint attends to the reference feature $\mathbf{C}^{\text{ref}}$ to retrieve rotation anchoring information from the coordinate-system anchor; \item \textbf{Feed-forward network} with residual connection. \end{enumerate} The reference cross-attention is applied in the first $L_{\text{cross}} \leq L$ decoder layers; the remaining layers rely on the already-integrated reference information.
-The final layer projects to the 6D rotation output via a two-layer MLP head.

-Joints flagged as rotation-static (determined independently from the position-static flag; see \S\ref{sec:v2p}) are overwritten with the reference rotation, mirroring the static-joint handling in the pose stage.

-By conditioning on the rest pose, the reference pair, and the input pose jointly, the decoder converts the ill-posed rotation recovery problem into a well-constrained conditional prediction task.
-The model learns statistical motion priors from data, resolving under-constrained degrees of freedom (e.g., twist) that are fundamentally inaccessible to analytical IK.
+The rotation decoder predicts per-frame, per-joint 6D rotations from the pose features $\mathbf{Q}$.
+Each of its $L$ blocks applies, in order: FiLM modulation by $\mathbf{E}^{\text{rest}}$ for skeleton-specific conditioning, per-joint temporal self-attention (windowed with RoPE) for temporal coherence, GL-GMHA spatial attention (alternating local/global masking) for cross-joint reasoning, per-joint cross-attention to the reference anchor $\mathbf{C}^{\text{ref}}$ (applied in the first $L_{\text{cross}}\leq L$ layers; the rest rely on already-integrated reference information), and a feed-forward residual; the final layer projects to 6D rotation via a two-layer MLP.
+Joints flagged as rotation-static (determined independently from the position-static flag in \S\ref{sec:v2p}) are overwritten with the reference rotation, mirroring the static-joint handling in the pose stage.
+By conditioning jointly on the rest pose, the reference pair, and the input pose, the decoder turns the ill-posed rotation recovery problem into a well-constrained conditional prediction task and learns statistical motion priors that resolve degrees of freedom (e.g., twist) inaccessible to analytical IK.